jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 		- TXsc

 4/10/2025
-- Transfer inoculated media into labeled Erlenmeyer flasks
+- Transferred inoculated media into 40 mL culture flasks

+4/22/2025
+- Contamination is seen in all flasks; the source of contamination is unknown

+![[IMG_3574.heic]] 40 mL culture flask in Biosafety cabinet

+![[IMG_3577 1.heic]]40 mL culture flask in 30°C incubator

+![[IMG_3576 1.heic]]Petri Dish in 30°C incubator